typemytype/GlyphConstruction/README.md

 ### Status bar

 The status bar at the bottom of the window displays information about the currently selected glyph: glyph name, width, left and right margins, component names, unicode, mark color, and note.

+### Comment variables

+Preset build checkboxes in the comments of the constructions.

+    # OverwriteExistingGlyphs: True/False
+    # AutoUnicodes: True/False
+    # MarkGlyphs: False/r, g, b, a